HTSpecOps/deal-date-reminder/README.md

 #Instruction (docker)
 1. create an `.env` file from `.env.example` with your credentials (for gmail you can use an app-password)
 2. edit `index.js` with your email template and your cron schedule
+3. run `docker compose up -d`

+#Build docker image manually
-3. run `docker build --tag deal-date-reminder .`
+1. run `docker build --tag deal-date-reminder .`
-4. run `docker run --detach --restart unless-stopped --name deal-date-reminder deal-date-reminder`
+2. run `docker run --detach --restart unless-stopped --name deal-date-reminder deal-date-reminder`